You are listening to the Sean Hannity Radio Show podcast.

 They were just delaying, and they were saying this is just wrong.

-Oh no, I won't go.
+Oh, no, I won't go.

-I'm not gonna sit down with him.
+I'm not going to sit down with him.

-I'm not gonna go.
+I'm not going to go.

 Each new president coming into office was allowed to get his cabinet in place.